 As a business owner, you’re responsible for your employees, customers, and every other aspect of the business.
-Some of your financial responsibility comes in the form of good accounting practices and managing cash flow so your business can continue to operate.
-Other aspects are harder to predict, but just as important.
+Some of your financial responsibility comes in the form of good accounting practices and managing cash flow.
+That way your business can continue to operate.
+Other aspects are harder to predict but just as important.

-Small business insurance is critical for protecting the health and well-being of everyone who interacts with your business, as well as the business itself.
+Small business insurance is critical for protecting the health and well-being of everyone who interacts with your business.
+Including the business itself.
 For growing businesses, it can be difficult to know which types of small business insurance you should consider.

 Why You May Need Insurance for Your SMB

 There are many benefits to insurance beyond simply protecting your small business from liability.
-If there is an accident at your business, a mishap with your products, or even a car accident with one of your company vehicles, it could significantly harm the financial health of your business.
+For instance, if there is an accident at your business.
+This includes a mishap with your products or a car accident with one of your company vehicles.
+This could significantly harm the financial health of your business.

 Insurance can also help you protect your equipment and office in the event of an accident or fire.
 It can also provide assistance to employees.
 In certain situations, insurance may be required by law to conduct certain types of business or to enter specific contracts.
 It’s important to take stock of what you need to protect and prioritize the main reasons you are looking for small business insurance before beginning your search.